 Marketing communications should use technical demonstrations or scientific findings about the environmental impact of what’s advertised only when they are backed by reliable scientific evidence.

-In line with Article 9, environmental or scientific jargon or terminology is acceptable provided it is relevant to the claimed environmental performance and used in a way that can be readily understood by those to whom the message is directed
+Environmental or scientific jargon or terminology is acceptable provided it is relevant to the claimed environmental performance and used in a way that can be readily understood by those to whom the message is directed.

 An environmental claim relating to health, safety or any other benefit should be made only where it is supported by reliable scientific evidence.
 Also, such claim may require different reliable scientific evidence as they relate to aspects other than the environment, see Article D6.